Malhar1912/Malhar1912/README.md

 ---

 ## IV.
-DEPLOYED APPLICATIONS — *extant on the internet, for inspection*
+DEPLOYED APPLICATIONS — *live on the internet. you can click them. they work.
+I was surprised too.*

 ---